Vaginitis Treatment in Chula Vista, CA

 What is Vaginitis?

 Vaginitis is an infection or inflammation of the vagina that can cause itching, burning, a change in vaginal discharge, and pain during sex.
-The highly trained gynecology specialists at South Bay OBGYN have extensive experience diagnosing and treating gynecologic concerns including vaginitis.
-Call (619) 267-8313 to request an appointment at our OBGYN office in Chula Vista or National City today!
+The expertly trained clinicians here at South Bay OB GYN have extensive experience diagnosing and treating vaginitis.
+You can request an appointment from our website or call (619) 267-8313, option 2 from our MAIN MENU to request an appointment today.

 Types of Vaginitis